Is There More to Life Than Dancing?

-Background and release
+Background, singles, and release

 In 1979, Ron and Russell Mael as Sparks released their eighth album No. 1 in Heaven.
-Later, their label at the time, Virgin Records, released a record attributed to a singer known mononymously as Noël, written and produced by the Mael brothers.
-Their first album as producers, Is There More to Life Than Dancing? shared stylistic similarities with the disco elements of No. 1 in Heaven.
+Later that year, their label at the time, Virgin Records, released a record attributed to a singer known mononymously as Noël, written and produced by the Mael brothers.
+Their first album as producers, Is There More to Life Than Dancing? is a disco record that shares stylistic similarities with No. 1 in Heaven.
+It was recorded in 1979 at Larrabee Sound Studios in Los Angeles.

-While promoting the single "Dancing Is Dangerous" in an interview for Cash Box, Noël revealed that the Maels discovered her while she was playing keyboards in a band in Los Angeles.
+While promoting the 1979 single "Dancing Is Dangerous" in an interview for Cash Box, Noël revealed that the Maels discovered her while she was playing keyboards in a band in Los Angeles.
 (Note: Although an initial interview from Cash Box yielded that she was discovered while playing in a new wave group at Madame Wong's, Noël has since maintained that it was for a punk band called Mick Smiley at the Troubadour.)
-The song charted on the Billboard Dance Club Songs chart on no. 91.
+The song charted on Billboards Dance Club Songs chart on no. 91.
+That year, Virgin released two more singles: "I Want a Man" and "The Night They Invented Love" with "Au Revoir".

 Re-release and music video

 On April 20, 2024 (Record Store Day), Sparks re-released both No. 1 in Heaven and Is There More to Life Than Dancing? as a double LP set.
 On May 17 of the same year, both were also released on CD containing various bonus tracks, where the latter's liner notes were written by Noël.

 Long considered lost was a music video for "Dancing Is Dangerous".
 According to an interview with Noël conducted by Ambar Navarro, who would later direct music videos for Sparks such as "Drowned in a Sea of Tears", after the documentary The Sparks Brothers created a renewed interest in the band (and by extension Noël), the Mael brothers sought to re-release both the album and the video, but the director, Micky Dolenz, did not possess the master tape.
 In actuality, Noël owned the tape.
 Coinciding with the album's release on streaming services, Sparks released the video, which was the first time it was shown to the public.

-Notably, although it did not chart upon its original release, the re-release of Is There More to Life Than Dancing? briefly entered the UK Independent and Scottish albums charts at no. 32 and 74, respectively.
+Although it did not chart upon its original release, the re-release of Is There More to Life Than Dancing? briefly entered the UK Independent and Scottish albums charts at no. 32 and 74, respectively.